leapwallet/cosmos-node-setup/docs/software-setup.md

 ## Node Setup

 Follow these steps to set up a Juno mainnet archive node, Sei testnet validator node, or Stride testnet validator node:
-1. Prepare for installation:
+1. If you're using AWS, set the password:

     ```shell
-    read -P 'Enter y if you\'re using AWS EC2, and n otherwise: ' IS_AWS
-    if test $IS_AWS = 'y'
     sudo passwd ubuntu
-    end
+    ```
+2. Prepare for installation:

+    ```shell
     #########################
     ## BEGIN: Install fish ##
     #########################